 Solve word problems involving the addition and subtraction of fractions with different denominators (bottom numbers), by converting them to fractions that have the same denominator, called a common denominator.

-The tallest girl in the 5th grade class is 51 7⁄8 inches tall.
-The tallest boy in the 5th grade class is 49 1⁄2 inches tall.
+The tallest girl in the fifth-grade class is 51 7⁄8 inches tall.
+The tallest boy in the fifth-grade class is 49 1⁄2 inches tall.
 What is the difference in their heights?

 After the party, there are two bowls of lemonade left over.
 One bowl has 1⁄3 of a gallon of in it.
 The other contains 1⁄2 of a gallon of lemonade.
 A friend says you shouldn’t try to combine the two into a 1-gallon container because the lemonade will spill over the top.
 Do you agree?
 Why or why not?